 I’ve taught your kids.
 You are my friends.
 And I’m worried about your kids.

-I’m not a specialist but here’s what I can tell you . . .
+Here’s what I can tell you . . .

 Learning Disability (LD) Red Flags